C23-GT01/.github/profile/README.md

-## Hello there 👋 This is our repository for
+## Hello there 👋 This is our repository for:

 <!--